Learning Stable Classifiers by Transferring Unstable Features: Results

 \section{Results}

-Table~\ref{tab:big} summarizes the results on four datasets.
-We observe that standard transfer methods (\textsc{reuse}, \textsc{finetune}, \textsc{multitask}) fail to improve over the \textsc{erm} baseline.
-On the other hand, \textsc{tofu} consistently achieves the best performance across 12 transfer settings, outperforming the best baseline by 22.9\% in absolute accuracy.
+Table~\ref{tab:big} summarizes our results on synthetic environments.
+We observe that standard transfer methods fail to improve over the \textsc{erm} baseline.
+On the other hand, \textsc{tofu} consistently achieves the best performance across 12 transfer settings, outperforming the best baseline by 22.9\%.
 While \textsc{tofu} doesn't have access to the unstable features, by inferring them from the source environments, it matches the oracle performance with only 0.30\% absolute difference.

-\textbf{\emph{Why do the baselines behave so differently across different datasets?}} As \cite{bao2019few} pointed out, the transferability of the low-level features is very different in image classification and in text classification.
-For example, the keywords for identifying the sentiment of \textsc{look} are very different from the ones for \textsc{palate}.
-Thus, fine-tuning the feature extractor is crucial.
-This explains why \textsc{reuse} underperforms other baselines on text data.
-Conversely, in image classification, the low-level patterns (such as edges) are more transferable across tasks.
-Directly reusing the feature extractor helps improve model stability against spurious correlations.
-Finally, we note that since \textsc{tofu} transfers the unstable features instead of the task-specific causal features, it performs robustly across all the settings.
+Table~\ref{tab:celeba} presents our results on natural environments.
+This task is very challenging as there are multiple latent spurious attributes in the training data.
+We observe that most automatic de-biasing methods underperform the \textsc{erm} baseline.
+With the help of the source task, \textsc{finetune} and \textsc{multitask} achieve slightly better performance than \textsc{erm}. \textsc{tofu} continues to shine in this real-world setting: achieving the best worst-group and average-group performance.

 \textbf{\emph{Is \textsc{tofu} able to identify the unstable features?}} Yes.
-For image classification, we visualize the unstable feature representation produced by $f_\mathcal{Z}$ on \textsc{mnist even}.
-Figure~\ref{fig:featurepca} demonstrates that while $f_\mathcal{Z}$ only sees source examples (\textsc{odd}) during training, it is able to distribute target examples based on their unstable color features.
-For text classification, we visualize the word importance of $f_\mathcal{Z}$ on \textsc{beer look}.
-Figure~\ref{fig:analysis} shows that $f_\mathcal{Z}$ primarily focuses on the spurious token when generating the representation.
+For synthetic environments, we visualize the unstable feature representation produced by $f_\mathcal{Z}$ on \textsc{mnist even}.
+Figure~\ref{fig:featurepca} demonstrates that while $f_\mathcal{Z}$ only sees source examples (\textsc{odd}) during training, it can distribute target examples based on their unstable color features.

-\textbf{\emph{How many clusters to generate?}} We study the effect of the number of clusters on \textsc{ask2me}.
-Figure~\ref{fig:cluster} shows that while generating more clusters in the unstable feature space $f_\mathcal{Z}$ reduces the variance, it doesn't improve the performance by much.
-This is not very surprising as the training data is primarily biased by a single \texttt{breast\_cancer} attribute.
-We expect that having more clusters will be beneficial for tasks with more sophisticated underlying biases.
+For natural environments, we visualize the distribution of two latent attributes (\texttt{Male} and \texttt{ArchedEyebrows}) over the generated clusters.
+Figure~\ref{fig:visualceleba} shows that the distribution gap of the unknown attribute \texttt{Male} across the generated partitions is 2\% for \textsc{eiil}, only marginally better than random splitting (0\%).
+By leveraging information from the source task, \textsc{tofu} learns partitions that are more informative of the unknown attribute (14\%).